exosite-garage/arduino_exosite_library/Readme.md

  - Major rewrite to both read and write multiple datasources in one HTTP call.
  - Removed all use of Strings due to stability issues (except for manipulating string object passed to existing functions).
  - Existing `sendToCloud()` and `readFromCloud()` changed to use new call internally.
 External Interface Unchanged

+**Release 2013-10-18**
+ - Simplified interface to use character strings or Arduino Strings instead of arrays of character arrays.
+User must now URL encode and decode their own data.
+ - Made compatible with Arduino WiFi shield (and anything that similarly subclasses the Client class).
+ - Updated examples to use new interface.